Common questions about preclampsia:

-- Stomach or right shoulder pain: This type of stomach pain is usually felt under the ribs and shoulder pain is often referred pain radiating from the liver under the right ribs.
+- Stomach or right shoulder pain: This type of stomach pain is usually felt under the ribs, and shoulder pain often radiates from the liver under the right ribs.
 These symptoms may be a sign of HELLP Syndrome, one of the most severe forms of preeclampsia that often affects the liver.
 These symptoms require an immediate call to your doctor.

 - Hyperreflexia: Your doctor may notice this symptom when they check your reflexes and your legs bounces back hard.

 Who’s at risk for preeclampsia?

 Women at risk for this condition may have the following: